 Did you know that those with social anxiety are more likely to be unemployed or underemployed than those with depression?
 A clinical psychologist at Brown University by the name of Ethan Moitra did a study comparing unemployment rates between those with depression, generalized anxiety, social anxiety, and other similar types of disorders.
 He found that those with social anxiety were more than twice as likely to be unemployed than the others.

 You can work from home or wherever you feel the most comfortable.
-Unlike a real world business, you don’t have the in person customer interaction.
+Unlike a real-world business, you don’t have the in-person customer interaction.
 The ability to talk to your customers over the internet takes away most of the social stress.
 And if you go into affiliate sales, your actual sales and customer complaints are taken care of by the merchant, not you.
-It’s actually a perfect scenario for people who hate or intensely fear interacting with the real world.
+It’s actually a perfect scenario for people who hate or intensely fear to interact with the real world.

 My struggle with social anxiety and how it affected my career

 Something I don’t like to talk about is my social anxiety.
 It’s something I have been quietly suffering from my entire life.
 Most people who know me or meet me just think I’m shy or very quiet, but the truth is, it goes so far beyond that.
 Unless you suffer from it yourself you really have no idea what I and many others with social anxiety disorder have to deal with on a daily basis.